-WASHINGTON, Aug.
-25, 2016 – Agriculture Secretary Tom Vilsack today issued the following statement on the first forecast for U.S. agricultural exports for fiscal year 2017 and a revised forecast for fiscal year 2016.
-Both forecasts indicate U.S. agricultural exports have begun to rally and will continue the record-setting pace that began in 2009.
+WASHINGTON, Nov.
+30, 2016 - Agriculture Secretary Tom Vilsack today issued the following statement on the forecast for U.S. agricultural exports in fiscal year 2017.